 Recently in Poetry Category

 My records say I wrote this poem in 1993, nearly 19 years ago.
-It is incredibly difficult for me to realize that so long has past.
+It is incredibly difficult for me to realize that so much time has elapsed.
 But it has.

 The door is dark